charliecalvert/CloudNotes/Assignments/Ec2Checklist.md

 ## Overview

 The EC2 In Class Checklist is designed to help ensure that you have EC2 set up correctly.
-This exercise is designed to help you get your machine set up correctly.
 Don't be too obsessive, but try to get the tests I describe here to pass.

 **NOTE**: *Throughout this assignment, I will use the PNG extension in examples of bitmap file names.
 This is just for convenience when typing the assignment.
-The file type you use can be either PNG or JPG.
-Other file types may be accepted so long as I can view them.
-To be safe, just use PNG or JPG files.*
+The file type you use can be either PNG or JPG.*

-Subjects of interest include checking to see if you:
+Our goals include checking to see if we:

-1. Use SSH keys rather than passwords?
-(Show connection)
+- Use SSH keys rather than passwords (Show connection)
-2. Regularly update your machine
+  - Access git with a public/private key pair
-- Access git with a public/private key pair?
+- Regularly update our machine
-- Know how to copy files to EC2 from Pristine Lubuntu?
+- Know how to copy files to EC2 from Pristine Lubuntu
-- Have ~./bashrc and ~.bashaliases set up correctly?
+- Have **~./bashrc** and **~.bash_aliases** set up correctly
-- Have Node Setup correctly?
+- Have Node Setup correctly
 - Have Lamp installed

-**NOTE**: *Assuming you already have JsObjects [installed][jso-install03], if not, please [install it][jso-install01] now.
-If you already have it installed, be sure to run **git pull** in JsObjects before beginning this assignment.*
+**NOTE**: _I assume you already have JsObjects [installed][jso-install03].
+If not, please [install it][jso-install01] now.
+If you already have it installed, be sure to run **git pull** in JsObjects before beginning this assignment._

 Related Assignments or Documents include: